We often get asked about Lifetime Trusts, sometimes called a Living Trust UK, and their role in estate planning in England and Wales.

 Lifetime Trusts vs. Wills: Key Differences

-As you plan your estate, it’s essential to comprehend how Lifetime Trusts and Wills differ in terms of probate avoidance, flexibility, cost, and privacy.
-Both Lifetime Trusts and Wills are vital estate planning tools in the UK, but they serve different purposes and offer distinct advantages.
+As you plan your estate, it’s essential to understand how Lifetime Trusts and Wills differ.
+Both are vital estate planning tools in England and Wales, but they serve fundamentally different purposes and offer distinct advantages.
+A comprehensive estate plan typically includes both.

 Flexibility and Control